Posts may contain affiliate links. Read our full disclosure policy here.

 - Spinach (I love the texture of Tuscan Kale so much more but spinach is always an option)

-Additionally, if you are vegetarian or vegan you can completely omit the Canadian bacon and use vegetable stock instead of beef stock.
+Additionally, if you are vegetarian or vegan you can completely omit the addition of Canadian bacon and use vegetable stock instead of beef stock.
 If you are gluten-free you can easily add gluten-free pasta.
-To add more fiber to your diet, I highly recommend adding whole wheat pasta.
-Whole wheat pasta is a staple in my home, but unfortunately I could not find a whole wheat option for the smaller pasta variations.
+If you are just looking to add more fiber to your diet, I highly recommend adding whole wheat pasta.
+I typically always use whole wheat pasta at home, but could not find a whole wheat option for the smaller pasta variations.
 Next time, I will likely opt for using my whole wheat spiral pasta which I get from Trader Joes.
 It is loaded full of fiber and so good for you.
 I always love to give options and variations for my recipes so they can be adjusted to fit everyone’s taste and dietary needs.
+You can find our Vegan Minestrone Recipe here.

 To make this Tuscan Minestrone Soup recipe even healthier I added a container of Beef Bone Broth.
 These cartons are typically half the size of regular beef stock so if you did not want to use Bone Broth you could just add a half container of beef stock instead.
 Bone Broth is an amazing addition that adds an additional 20g of protein and 6g of collagen.
 I was ecstatic when Trader Joes began selling this item.
 If you do not live near a Trader Joes, Kettle is also a very popular brand for their Bone Broth varietals.
 I highly recommend adding these into all your soups for additional health benefits.